ArtemGrunin/cinema-app/README.md

   - `POST: /movie-sessions` - Add a new movie session.
 (Accessible to ADMIN)
   - `PUT: /movie-sessions/{id}` - Update a movie session with the specified ID.
 (Accessible to ADMIN)
   - `DELETE: /movie-sessions/{id}` - Delete a movie session by ID.
 (Accessible to ADMIN)
   - `GET: /movie-sessions/available` - Display all available movie sessions.
-(Accessible to all)
+(Accessible to USER)

 - **Order:**
   - `GET: /orders` - Display all orders.
 (Accessible to all)